blubin/Adaptive-Price-CA/experiments/readme.md

   - Step size scaling factor.

 - `--epoch` (type: `int`, default: `10`)
-  - Number of epochs.
+  - Number of epochs for price expansion in the adaptive-price auction.

 - `--personalized` (type: `bool`, default: `True`)
-  - Whether to use personalized prices.
+  - Whether to use personalized prices from the beginning of the auction.

 - `--maxiter` (type: `int`, default: `1000`)
   - Maximum number of auction rounds.